jpjust/cityzones-v1.0/README.txt

 ## Worker

-The `worker.py` program acts as a Worker module for the CityZones Application server: https://github.com/jpjust/cityzones-application-server
+The `worker.py` program acts as a Worker module for the CityZones Application server.

 It will periodically requests a task from CityZones web service to perform it locally and then send the results back.
 If you want to contribute to the project being a Maps-service worker, contact-me at joao.just@ifba.edu.br